John Gilchrist (zoologist): Taxon named in his honor

-Gilchrist was modest and well-liked although he had the reputation of being an absent-minded professor.
-He married Elfreda R. Raubenheimer and they had one son and one daughter.
+Gilchrist was modest and well-liked, although he had the reputation of being an absent-minded professor.
+He married Elfreda R. Raubenheimer, and they had one son and one daughter.
 He was forced to retire in 1926 owing to his failing health.
 He visited Europe in an effort to recover his health and returned to South Africa in July 1926.
-He died at the marine laboratory at Saint James, Cape Town, South Africa on 22 October 1926.
+He died at the marine laboratory in St James, Cape Town, South Africa on 22 October 1926.

 Other scientific interests

 Gilchrist was a member of the Meteorological Commission of the Cape of Good Hope from 1898 to 1908.
-In 1896 he joined the South African Philosophical Society (predecessor of Royal Society of South Africa) and served as its president, vice president and treasurer at various times.
-In 1908 when the Royal Society of South Africa was founded, Gilchrist was elected a foundation Fellow and served on its council (1908-1910) and as president(1918-1922).
+In 1896, he joined the South African Philosophical Society (predecessor of Royal Society of South Africa) and served as its president, vice president and treasurer at various times.
+In 1908 when the Royal Society of South Africa was founded, Gilchrist was elected a foundation Fellow and served on its council (1908-1910) and as president (1918-1922).

 He was a founding member of the South African Association for the Advancement of Science in 1902.
-In 1916 he became a foundation member of the South African Biological Society.
+In 1916, he became a foundation member of the South African Biological Society.
 He was a member of the Zoological Society of London, a fellow of the Linnean Society of London, and an honorary member of the Societe Centrale d'Aquiculture of Paris.